wiris/html-integrations/README.md

 ### Compiling

-Then, we need to compile all the packages.
+It is possible to compile manually all the packages.
 What this does is try to find which dependencies of the mono-repo packages are present inside the mono-repo itself, and link to them instead of downloading them from the npm repository.